FAR -- Part 10

 (vi) On an ongoing basis, take advantage (to the maximum extent practicable) of commercially available market research methods in order to effectively identify the capabilities of small businesses and new entrants into Federal contracting, that are available in the marketplace for meeting the requirements of the agency in furtherance of—

-(A) A contingency operation or defense against or recovery from nuclear, biological, chemical or radiological attack; and
+(A) A contingency operation or defense against or recovery from cyber, nuclear, biological, chemical or radiological attack; and

 (3) Use the results of market research to --

 (i) Determine if sources capable of satisfying the agency’s requirements exist;

 (ii) Determine if commercial items or, to the extent commercial items suitable to meet the agency’s needs are not available, nondevelopmental items are available that --